Gwenbleidd32/easy-peasy-k6-tests/README.md

 $ k6 new
 ```

 This will in turn generate a basic tutorial JavaScript file to run k6 tests on.
-K6 devises the instructions for the deployments of it's programmatically via JavaScript.
+K6 devises the instructions for it's deployments programatically via JavaScript.
 Using basic functions You can define the following traits for testing:

 - Amount of virtual users
 - Duration of the prescribed user amount